 Your resume is often the first interaction you have as a candidate with a hiring manager.
 As a result, you must set a good impression from the very beginning of your candidacy by crafting a show-stopping resume.
-And since the job market is holding firm as we approach the end of Q1, now is a perfect time to review your resume.
+And with Q1 now behind us and most of us stuck in quarantine, now is a perfect time to review your resume.
 It’s time to Spring clean that resume of yours!
 Here are a few tips on how to make it shine.

 One of the essential steps to crafting a killer resume is proper formatting.
 This may look different depending on your experience level or industry, but overall, your resume should follow the following order: